MichalOpoka/ecfr/cfr/title-24-Housing-Urban-Development/subtitle-B-Regulations-Relating-Housing-Urban-Development/chapter-IX-Office-Assistant-Secretary-Public-Indian-Housing-Department-Housing-Urban-Development/part-983-ProjectBased-Voucher-PBV-Program/subpart-A-General/section-983.2.md

 (3) Provisions on the following special housing types: Shared housing, manufactured home space rental, and the homeownership option.

-(c) *Specific 24 CFR part 982 provisions that do not apply to PBV assistance.* Except as specified in this paragraph, the following specific provisions in 24 CFR part 982 do not apply to PBV assistance under part 983.
+(c) *Specific 24 CFR part 982 provisions that do not apply to PBV assistance.* The following specific provisions in 24 CFR part 982 do not apply to PBV assistance under part 983:

+(1) In subpart D of part 982: paragraph (e)(2) of 24 CFR 982.158;

-(1) In subpart E of part 982: paragraph (b)(2) of § 982.202 and paragraph (d) of § 982.204;
+(2) In subpart E of part 982: paragraph (e) of 24 CFR 982.201, paragraph (b)(2) of 24 CFR 982.202, and paragraph (d) of 24 CFR 982.204;

-(2) Subpart G of part 982 does not apply, with the following exceptions:
+(3) Subpart G of part 982 does not apply, with the following exceptions:

 (i) Section 982.310 (owner termination of tenancy) applies to the PBV program, but to the extent that those provisions differ from § 983.257, the provisions of § 983.257 govern; and